Recovery & Support Groups

 Survive To Thrive

-Survive To Thrive is a faith-based mental health support group for individuals living with a mental disorder and their loved ones.
+Survive To Thrive is a faith-based mental health support group for individuals living with mental health challenges and their loved ones.
 Whether you are struggling with or are overcoming mental health challenges, Community Celebration Church desires to be a safe place for you during your mental health journey.
 Mental health issues are primarily medical conditions and not a reflection of a person’s spirituality.
 Mental Health struggles can often benefit from a caring and supportive community, professional counseling, and medical care.
 CCC desires to walk by your side on your journey to mental health wellness.
+Cost is 20.00 for workbook

 WHEN WE MEET: